Taedddsdfs/Team-1/README.md

 ### 1.2 Verify Directory Structure

-Ensure your project root (repo) follows the structure showing above, as the scripts rely on relative paths
+Ensure your project repo follows the structure showing above, as the scripts rely on relative paths

 ## 1. Automated Regression Test (5 ASM Cases)